 There is also a discussion about free will and God’s will.
 God quips with Paul by responding, “if everyone attempted to do everything according to my will, nothing would get done.”
 God then goes on to describe a person paralyzed as to whether to brush their teeth vertically or horizontally.
 Again, I recognize the producers’ intent, but for someone unfamiliar with Scripture, this could lead down a wrong path by downplaying the importance of God’s will, which directly relates to His holiness.
 When Jesus taught us to pray, He begins by acknowledging God’s holiness.
 It is through this lens that we are to embrace the rest of the prayer, including, “…Thy will be done on earth, at is it in heaven.”
 (God is not concerned about how we brush our teeth, but He is most definitely concerned about eradicating evil.)

 In the discussion of salvation, evil, and Satan (hell is never mentioned), God replies, “Satan is overrated” and “he (Satan) only has the power we give to him.”
-While it is true that Jesus has defeated Satan (and sin and death) on the Cross, and by the power of the Holy Spirit, Christians can resist the devil’s schemes and defeat his attacks (1 John 5:18), it is still important to remember that we live in a sin-cursed world that is ruled (temporarily) by Satan, albeit within God’s prescribed limits for God’s own purposes (1 John 5:19).
+While it is true that Jesus has crushed our enemy Satan (and sin and death) through the Cross, and by the power of the Holy Spirit, Christians can resist the devil’s schemes and defeat his attacks (1 John 5:18), it is still important to remember that we live in a sin-cursed world that is ruled (temporarily) by Satan, albeit within God’s prescribed limits for God’s own purposes (1 John 5:19).
 While the devil is nothing more than a single fallen angel (a mere creature), he and his demon cohorts nonetheless have power, but only because God allows it for His purposes, which are often far above our understanding.
 In short, GOD IS STILL IN CONTROL.
-(The topic of demons is actually a key theme in the new Bible study I am writing, Legion: Rediscovering the God Who Rescues Me).

 Overall, the producers’ aim is worthy – to encourage conversations about God and faith, and in that regard, I would say they succeeded.
 The quality of the film is very well done.
 Even the concepts of God, evil, and salvation, if taken as a whole and carefully considered in light of the Bible (you almost need to “read between the lines” to get the gospel message), are reasonably on target (more on than off, but that’s the best I can say).